chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 ## Let's try again tomorrow

 We slept a bit better that night (or at least I did).
 The morning was quick.
 Up at 7, then a short drive to the locked gate, then coffee while waiting for Grayson.
-He got there a bit early again and let us inside.
+He got there a bit early again and led us through the gate.

 </div>